image

 Parabens - SAFE, no conclusive evidence against them but there are other preservatives

 Parabens function as a preservative for many personal care products.
 A 2004 study found traces of parabens in breast cancer tissue but there’s NO evidence that people who use paraben-containing products face an increased risk of cancer.
-The estrogenic effects of parabens are tiny in comparison to the hormonal effects of using birth control or those experienced premenopause.
+The estrogenic effects of parabens are tiny in comparison to the hormonal effects of using birth control or those experienced during premenopause.

 Phthalates - AVOID

-Phthalates are everywhere from household cleaners, to packaging and cosmetics.
-Of all the bad stuff we should try to avoid, phthalates appear to be top of the list given the increasing amount of research being released each year.
-Asthma, ADHD, breast cancer, obesity, type II diabetes, low IQ, neurodevelopmental issues, autism and fertility problems have all been linked to phthalates.
+Phthalates are everywhere - from household cleaners to packaging and cosmetics.
+Of all the bad stuff we should try to avoid, phthalates appear to be at the top of the list, given the increasing amount of research being released each year.
+While it’s almost impossible to avoid them entirely until regulations prevent them from being used in so many products, avoiding using anything on your skin that contains them is a good start.

 Water - SAFE of course, just don’t pay for it!

 When formulating our innovative hand soap tablets, we were shocked to find traditional foaming hand soap contains approximately 95% water.
 Water is necessary in foaming hand soap but why ship it around the world when most of us have clean water from our taps at home.
 Not only does it contribute unnecessarily to freight emissions, the plastic packaging required to hold it contributes to the world’s addiction to single-use plastic.
-Our hand soap kit comes with bespoke glass bottles you can refill forever.
+Our hand soap kit comes with bespoke glass bottles that you can refill forever.

 Sulfates - SAFE but be wary if you have sensitive skin

-The reason why sulfates may receive a bad reputation is because in high concentrations, they can wash away too much oil and leave your hands feeling dry.
 For those with sensitive skin, sulfates can cause itchiness.
 We use SLS in our foaming hand soap to create our amazing foam and clean the bacteria and dirt from your hands.
-However our smart soaps are also highly moisturizing thanks to added glycerin.
-You can easily tell the difference in moisturization between a Tirtyl soap and the regular brands.
+However, our smart soaps are also highly moisturising, thanks to added glycerin.
+You can easily tell the difference in moisturisation between a Skipper soap and regular brands.

 For people with known SLS irritations, we’d steer clear of all foaming hand soaps and hundreds of other products.
-For all others, our Tirtyl products use the smallest percentage of SLS while also providing a safe clean that feels great.
+For all others, our Skipper products use the smallest percentage of SLS while also providing a safe clean that feels great.

 Soap-free - SAFER in most cases depending on the ingredients used